whyhankee/wrkr/README.md

 ####  The basic tests contain some more code, still working on the rest

-## Testing and debugging
+## Testing, developing and debugging

-just run
+For tests, just run:

     npm run tdd

-or
+or, for development, run:

     DEBUG=wrkr* npm run tdd